Jordi López (footballer)

-Jordi López Felpeto (born 28 February 1981) is a Spanish former footballer who played mainly as a defensive midfielder, currently a manager.
+Jordi López Felpeto (born 28 February 1981) is a Spanish former professional footballer who played mainly as a defensive midfielder, currently a manager.

 He achieved La Liga figures of 77 games and two goals over five seasons, representing Real Madrid, Sevilla, Mallorca and Racing de Santander and winning the 2005–06 UEFA Cup with the second of those clubs.
-He also played professionally in England, Wales, the Netherlands, Greece and Ukraine.
+He also played in England, Wales, the Netherlands, Greece and Ukraine.